An introduction to Hugging Face transformers for NLP

 While transformers have been heavily used in NLP, it’s not their sole use case.
 Transformers have been adapted for use in protein and DNA sequencing (e.g., ProteinBERT), image and video processing with vision transformers, reinforcement learning problems, and many other applications.

 Training a huge, state-of-the-art transformer model for NLP comes with a hefty price tag that can stretch into the tens of millions, with huge energy consumption and environmental costs that also need to be considered.
+We can take advantage of online learning machines to continuously train and update NLP with changing data.
 This obviously puts a huge roadblock in the way of smaller businesses and start-ups that want to launch their own NLP projects, which has led to the rise of start-ups like Hugging Face which provides shared, pre-trained models.

 In in just a few short years, with more than 1,219 contributors, 25,800 users, 61,000 stars, and 14,700 forks on GitHub, AI community Hugging Face’s transformers has established itself as the go-to provider for all things NLP.